-The Georgetown Law Center for Innovations in Community Safety (formerly known as the Innovative Policing Program), partnering with global law firm Sheppard Mullin, has created the Active Bystandership for Law Enforcement (ABLE) Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
+The Georgetown Law Center for Innovations in Community Safety (formerly known as the Innovative Policing Program), partnering with global law firm Sheppard Mullin, has created ABLE (Active Bystandership for Law Enforcement) to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.

-The ABLE Project guides agencies and communities on the concrete measures that must be in place to create and sustain a culture of peer intervention.
-The ABLE Project also provides a wide array of resources to communities and law enforcement agencies across the country interested in adopting ABLE.
+ABLE guides agencies and communities on the concrete measures that must be in place to create and sustain a culture of peer intervention.
+ABLE also provides a wide array of resources to communities and law enforcement agencies across the country interested in adopting ABLE.

-The ABLE Project is led by Georgetown Law Center for Innovations in Community Safety Co-Director, Professor Christy Lopez; Sheppard Mullin Partner Jonathan Aronie, who also chairs the ABLE Project Board of Advisors; and ABLE Project Director Lisa A. Kurtz.
-The Board of Advisors is comprised of law enforcement, civil rights, social justice, and academic experts from across the country, including Ms. Vanita Gupta, Commissioner Danielle Outlaw, Commissioner Michael Harrison, Mr. Roy Austin, and Dr. Tracie Keesee, among many others.
+ABLE is led by Director Lisa A. Kurtz and is housed at the Center for Innovations in Community Safety (CICS).
+CICS is led by Executive Director Tahir Duckett and Faculty Co-Directors Professor Christy Lopez and Professor Rosa Brooks.
+The ABLE Board of Advisors is chaired by Sheppard Mullin Partner Jonathan Aronie and is comprised of law enforcement, civil rights, social justice, and academic experts from across the country, including Commissioner Danielle Outlaw, Commissioner Michael Harrison, Mr. Roy Austin, and Dr. Tracie Keesee, among many others.

-The work of the ABLE Project is further guided by our Corporate Advisory Group and our Research Advisory Board.
-A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to the ABLE Project’s many activities.
+The work of ABLE is further guided by our Corporate Advisory Group and our Research Advisory Board.
+A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to ABLE’s many activities.

 ABLE training is evidence-based and founded upon decades of research, field and lab experiments, and on-the-ground experience.
-The ABLE Project Instructional Design Team brings together experts from a wide array of disciplines to ensure ABLE training incorporates the best and newest thinking about active bystandership, and continues to evolve as we learn more about what makes people active or passive bystanders.
+The ABLE team has brought together experts from a wide array of disciplines to ensure ABLE training incorporates the best and newest thinking about active bystandership, and continues to evolve as we learn more about what makes people active or passive bystanders.

-Among others, the ABLE Project Instructional Design Team includes Dr. Ervin Staub, Professor Emeritus, UMass Amherst; Dr. Joel Dvoskin, Professor, University of Arizona Medical School; Dr. Deidre Magee, Academic Director at the New Orleans Police Department Police Academy; Professor Christy Lopez, Georgetown Law Center Distinguished Visitor from Practice; Jonathan Aronie, ABLE Project Board of Advisors Chair and co-founder of the Sheppard Mullin Organization Integrity Group; Sheriff Sue Rahr, Director of the Washington State Criminal Justice Training Commission; Karen Collins Rice, Program Design and Development, Rice Performance, Inc.; and ABLE Project Director, Lisa A. Kurtz.
+In development of the core, 8-hour ABLE curriculum, the ABLE team received the input and feedback of (among others) Dr. Ervin Staub, Professor Emeritus, UMass Amherst; Dr. Joel Dvoskin, Professor, University of Arizona Medical School; Dr. Deidre Magee, Academic Director at the New Orleans Police Department Police Academy; Professor Christy Lopez, Georgetown Law Center Distinguished Visitor from Practice and Faculty Co-Director of CICS; Jonathan Aronie, ABLE Project Board of Advisors Chair and co-founder of the Sheppard Mullin Organization Integrity Group; Sheriff Sue Rahr, former Director of the Washington State Criminal Justice Training Commission; Karen Collins Rice, Program Design and Development, Rice Performance, Inc.; and ABLE Director, Lisa A. Kurtz.